-TRACK Workshop: Financial Analysis for R&D
+TRACK Workshop: Financial Analysis for Product Development and Research

 - Time value of money

 - Hurdle rates and return on investment

 - Real Options Analysis

 The session will include break-out sessions to work with the tools and techniques in order to evaluate understanding and also build connections with the other participants.